h2oai/nitro/README.md

 ### Textbox - Placeholder

-Pass `placeholder=` to display placeholder text inside the textbox.
+Use `placeholder=` to display placeholder text inside the textbox.

 ```py